aleenakelkar/Block-Blast/README.md

 ## Setup
-Download the following files from the repository to your computer: clk_
+Download the following files from the repository to your computer: clk_wiz_0.vhd, clk_wiz_0_clk_wiz.vhd, leddec.vhd, leddec16.vhd, vga_sync. vhd, block_blast_game.vhd, block_blast_top.vhd.

 Once you have downloaded the files, follow these steps:
 1. Open **AMD Vivado™ Design Suite** and create a new RTL project called block_blast_game_final in Vivado Quick Start